 E-visas are amazing

 Unless you are planning to travel to India all the time, there is no reason to get a 10-year visa.
-The process takes forever, seriously, be prepared to spend at least two full working days at the visa office waiting around.
-Just get an e-visa.
+The India visa application process takes forever, seriously, be prepared to spend at least two full working days at the visa office waiting around.
+Just get an Indian visa online.

-The e-visa application is super easy, takes about 30 minutes to fill out and you get approval within 3 days.
+The e-visa application is super easy, all the Indian visa requirements are listed out.
+And, it takes about 30 minutes to fill out and you get approval within 3 days.

 Here is a great guide to filling out e-visa applications.